turbotylerg/milo/README.md

 $ cd milo
 ```

-into this repo, and clone the repo inside the folder
+and clone the repo inside the folder

 ```
 $ git clone ...